Oct 26, 2014, 4:00 am

 Monday, October 4, 1943, 2:00:00 am local standard time instead.

 Sunrise and sunset were about 1 hour earlier on Oct 4, 1943 than the day before.
-There was more light in the morning.
+There was more light in the morning and less light in the evening.

 Also called Fall Back and Winter Time.